-10.4.8.
+- 10.4.8.
 There is an identified need to provide for greater commercial opportunities to meet the needs of the local community within the village core.
-Development proposals locating within the village core will be supported and facilitated where appropriate.
+Development proposals locating within the village core will be supported and facilitated where appropriate. - 10.4.9.

-10.4.9.
 Continued renewal of properties within the Village Core would be desirable and a high standard of design for infill development and new or replacement shop-fronts should be in keeping with the overall character of the village with particular regard to its status as an Architectural Conservation Area.
-The protection of any structures in the Record of Protected Structures, areas of scenic landscape and nature conservation will be most important.

-10.4.10.
-This plan will seek to protect the existing community facilities and where possible expand the range of sports and amenity facilities available within walking distance of the village.

-10.4.11.
-It is also important that the village's rural character, heritage and natural amenities are maintained, enhanced and not compromised.
+The protection of any structures in the Record of Protected Structures, areas of scenic landscape and nature conservation will be most important. - 10.4.10.
+This plan will seek to protect the existing community facilities and where possible expand the range of sports and amenity facilities available within walking distance of the village. - 10.4.11.
+It is also important that the village's rural character, heritage and natural amenities are maintained, enhanced and not compromised. - 10.4.12.

-10.4.12.
 In addition, should an opportunity arise during the lifetime of this plan for accessible off street car parking to be provided within walking distance of the village, then, this should be encouraged.

-10.4.13.
-There is one site zoned for Business use in Timoleague to the south-east of the village which is suitable for agro-business development either as an extension to the current use or something similar to create employment.
+- 10.4.13.
+There is one site zoned for Business use in Timoleague to the south-east of the village which is suitable for agro-business development either as an extension to the current use or something similar to create employment. - 10.4.14.

-10.4.14.
 The specific business zoning objective for Timoleague is set out in the following table:-

 Objective No. Business Approx Area (Ha) B-01 Small / Medium scale business development.
 This zone is adjacent to Courtmacsherry Estuary Special Area of Conservation and Special Protection Area.
 Developments in this location could give rise to increased levels of run-off into the estuary and/or could cause disturbance to wintering birds.
-Proposed developments in this zone must provide for sufficient storm water attenuation and are likely to require the provision of an ecological impact 3.2 sment report (Natura Impact nent) in accordance with the ements of the Habitats Directive ay only proceed where it can be that they will not have cant negative impact on the A buffer zone may be required hall be retained between any pment proposed for this area e Special Area of Conservation. ze of the buffer zone will be hined at project level. of this site are at risk of flooding. evelopment proposals on this Il normally be accompanied by a sisk assessment that complies hapter 5 of the Ministerial ines 'The Planning System and Risk Management' as described ctives FD 1-4, 1-5 and 1-6 in n 1 of this plan.
+Proposed developments in this zone must provide for sufficient storm water attenuation and are likely to require the provision of an ecological impact 3.2

+Objective No. Business Approx Area (Ha) assessment report (Natura Impact Statement) in accordance with the requirements of the Habitats Directive and may only proceed where it can be shown that they will not have significant negative impact on the SAC.
+A buffer zone may be required and shall be retained between any development proposed for this area and the Special Area of Conservation.
+The size of the buffer zone will be determined at project level.
+Parts of this site are at risk of flooding.
+Any development proposals on this site will normally be accompanied by a flood risk assessment that complies with Chapter 5 of the Ministerial Guidelines 'The Planning System and Flood Risk Management' as described in objectives FD 1-4, 1-5 and 1-6 in Section 1 of this plan.